Creating an email trigger that invokes a Serverless Containers container

 To create an email trigger, use the create REST API method for the Trigger resource or the TriggerService/Create gRPC API call.

-Serverless Containers will automatically generate an email address that will cause the trigger to fire when messages are sent to it.
+Serverless Containers will automatically generate an email address for which the trigger will fire when messages are sent to it.
 To see it, retrieve detailed trigger information.

 Make sure the trigger is working properly.
 To do this, view container logs that show information about invocations.